DirectoryTree/ImapEngine.com/src/app/docs/usage/messages/page.md

 Use `withBody()` to fetch the full body content, or `withoutBody()` to skip it.

-> [!important]
+{% callout type="warning" title="Important" %}
-> The `withBody()` method fetches the full body content of the message, including attachments.
+The `withBody()` method fetches the full body content of the message, including attachments.
-> Keep this in mind when fetching messages, as it can be slow for large messages.
+Keep this in mind when fetching messages, as it can be slow for large messages.
+{% /callout %}

 For example, to fetch messages with both their bodies, headers, and flags: